Note there is more than one Tim Evans at Imperial College (the other is a medic).

 Kim Christensen and I started a new level 3 physics course (typically taken in the 3rd year) on Complexity and Networks in the Spring of 2014.
 This is an unusual (for the Physics department) mixture of theoretical lectures and practical computational labs and projects.
 The course was highlighted as a good example by the external examiners in the summer of 2016.

-I am also giving a final year course (level 4 physics) on Quantum Field Theory though this is also a compulsory course for the QFFF MSc and is taken by other postgraduates and visiting Erasmus students.
+I have also been giving a final year course (level 4 physics) on Quantum Field Theory since Autumn 2014.
+This is also a compulsory course for the QFFF MSc and is taken by other postgraduates and visiting Erasmus students.

 Reiss DS, Price JJ, Evans TS, 2013, Sculplexity: Sculptures of Complexity using 3D printing, Europhysics Letters, Vol:104, ISSN:0295-5075